rsmenon/MATLink/README.md

 > The MATLAB engine cannot read MAT-files in a format based on HDF5.
 These are MAT-files saved using the -v7.3 option of the save function or opened using the w7.3 mode argument to the C or Fortran matOpen function.

+###Unicode support

+`MGet` and `MSet` do support Unicode strings.
+However, `MEvaluate` and related functions may not handle them correctly depending on operating system and MATLAB version.

 ---
 <sub>_Mathematica_ is a registered trademark of Wolfram Research, Inc. and MATLAB is a registered trademark of The MathWorks, Inc.</sub>